hasharray/reassign.js/README.md

-# Reassign.js - reassign keeping the original object reference.
+# Reassign.js - reassign an object

 Reassign an object, copies all properties from source objects into the target object, removing any properties not present on a source object.